 - Hold a clothes swap party with friends where you all bring along the garments you don’t want anymore and see if it can spark someone else joy.

 2. Repurpose it: How you can cut, dye, or change a piece to give it a new purpose?
 Use Pinterest to find some inspiration.
 My next project is a patched blanket for my puppy made from old garments.

 3. Is the garment not reusable?:

 - Could you use some rags in the garage?
 If not, rags are often appreciated by local mechanics.

-- Old towels, blankets and doonas are often appreciated by local animal hospitals and shelters.
+- Old towels, blankets, and doonas are often appreciated by local animal hospitals and shelters.

-4. Try to Make Better Choices: Avoid wasteful impulse buys and before buying a garment, take a moment to ask yourself if you really need it?
+4. Try to Make Better Choices: Avoid wasteful impulse buys and before buying a garment, take a moment to ask yourself if you need it.
 Reduce your need to recycle clothing by buying for the long term by choosing better quality garments and selecting staple garments in plain colours that won’t go out of fashion.
 Let’s stop supporting fast fashion – it’s cheap, but at what cost?
-The garments are often produced in poor conditions and are generally bad quality fabrics which don’t last and can’t be repurposed.
+The garments are often produced in poor conditions and are generally bad quality fabrics that don’t last and can’t be repurposed.

 In no way am I saying to completely stop supporting op-shops, but we need to be more conscious about the amount and quality of what we are giving.
-Have a chat with your local op-shop and ask them what they actually need more of and please only give them quality garments.
+Have a chat with your local op-shop and ask them what they need more of and please only give them quality garments.
 Also, ensure you give them a good wash with our Alpha Plus Laundry Powder before giving them away – your double good deed to the environment for the day.
 Pop ~1 capful of Sphagnum Moss Disinfectant or Sanazone Disinfectant per wash to the rinse cycle to ensure any germs are gone for the next owner.